AadidevSoni/Gamified-Mental-Health-Tracker/README.md

   <li>Creating PrivateRoute component in main.jsx and adding Profile component in it</li>
   <li>Creating a useProfileMutation in userApiSlice</li>
   <li>Creating the Profile page</li>
+  <li>Create Admin Routes and import it in main.jsx and create userList route</li>
+  <li>Create Message controller</li>
+  <li>Creating all userApiSlice for admin functiionalities and exporting the mutation hooks</li>
+  <li>Creating userlist page to view all users from admin side</li>
 </ul>